 You should raise your concerns with the relevant Programme Manager and Academic Director if you work in an Institute, or with your Line Manager if you work within a Professional Services Unit.
-Where the concern is related to a student's physical or mental health, you should also raise your concerns with the appropriate Learning Support Manager in Student Services.
+Where the concern is related to a student's physical or mental health, you should also raise your concerns with the appropriate Learning Support Manager or the relevant Wellbeing Advice Manager in Student Services.